jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 2. **Property values.** If citizens value living in communities with sports teams, then they should be willing to pay higher prices for homes in cities with sports teams.
 As noted [above](#do-stadiums-increase-nearby-property-values), the effects of teams and venues on property values are ambiguous, which is consistent with CVM estimates that indicate the social benefits are relatively small.

 3. **Voting.** A common method for valuing unpriced community assets is to vote on them.
-Votes on stadium projects do not produce consistent results, which may depend on the size of the subsidy ask and location and type of venue.
+Votes on stadium projects do not produce consistent results, which may depend on the size of the subsidy requested, location, and type of venue.
 However, voters are much more likely to oppose public stadium projects than representative bodies.

 It is my view that voter referendums offer the best mechanism for assessing how much community members are willing to pay to subsidize sports venues.